-All the Directors in office that were appointed by the Meeting on May 27, 2014 gave details of the positions they held at the time the lists were submitted and subsequently when they accepted their appointment.
-Likewise, Director co-opted by the Board of Directors on January 21, 2015 and confirmed by subsequent Shareholders' Meeting on June 9, 2015.
-Based on the updated information delivered to the Company in compliance with the approved guidelines, as of March 21, 2016, all Directors held a number of positions that is compatible with the guidelines set by the Board.
+All the Directors in office that were appointed by the Meeting on April 27, 2017 gave details of the positions they held at the time the lists were submitted and subsequently when they accepted their appointment.
+Based on the updated information delivered to the Company in compliance with the approved guidelines, as of March 21, 2018, all Directors held a number of positions that is compatible with the guidelines set by the Board.